Vanishing white matter disease

 Important for the patient

-The direct consequence of our findings is that we know now that certain stress conditions should be avoided in patients with VWM.
-It is important to keep the temperature down with medication, if necessary with cooling, and to be liberal with antibiotics.
+The direct consequence of our findings is that we know that certain conditions of physical stress should be avoided in patients with VWM, as they may provoke rapid decline.
+It is important to avoid fever and keep the temperature down with antipyretic medication, if necessary with cooling, and to be liberal with antibiotics.
 In children with frequent upper respiratory tract infections, one may consider daily low-dose antibiotics.
-Another option is the flu-vaccination.
-One patient reports that she is worse after sun bathing.
-Playing for a long time in the full sun during hot weather may be something to avoid.
-It is impossible to avoid the minor head traumas of daily life, but it is better to avoid certain types of physical contact sports.
-We now can offer prenatal diagnosis, meaning that families in which we have found mutations can also have healthy children.
-Some families have been waiting for this option for a long time.
-We cannot yet cure patients.
-We will try to find drugs to ameliorate the disease process, but this may take a long time.
+Vaccinations are important to avoid infections.
+Antipyretics can be used for several days after the vaccination to avoid the possibly associated fever.
+It is impossible to avoid the minor head traumas of daily life, but it is better to wear a helmet during sports and avoid physical contact sports.
+See letter for details at presentation at the ER.

 1. Hanefeld F, Holzbach U, Kruse B, Wilichowski E, Christen HJ, Frahm J. Diffuse white matter disease in three children: an encephalopathy with unique features on magnetic resonance imaging and proton magnetic resonance spectroscopy.
 Neuropediatrics 1993; 24: 244-248